wilburhimself/wilburhimself.github.io/src/content/blog/45-when-background-jobs-go-wrong.md

 ---
 title: 'When Background Jobs Go Wrong: A Debugging Guide for Async Rails Features'
 date: "October 8, 2025"
 excerpt: "Your async AI feature works... until it doesn't.
-This guide covers how to debug silent job failures, trace Action Cable WebSocket issues, and handle common pitfalls in production."
+This guide covers how to debug unreported job failures, trace Action Cable WebSocket issues, and handle common pitfalls in production."
 ---

 In the [previous post](/blog/44-speeding-up-ai-features-in-rails), we built a responsive AI feature using background jobs and Action Cable.
 The "happy path" is great, but in production, things go wrong.
-Jobs fail silently, WebSockets disconnect, and race conditions emerge.
+Jobs fail without warning, WebSockets disconnect, and race conditions emerge.
 This post is your debugging playbook.

-### Part 1: The Case of the Silent Job Failure
+### Part 1: The Case of the Hidden Job Failure

 You enqueued a job, the UI says "processing," but nothing ever happens.
 There are no errors in your main Rails log.
 Where do you look?